IHerbSpec/iherbspec.github.io/README.md

 IHerbSpec is an international working group developing **community standards**, **tools**, and **collaborations** to advance the use of reflectance spectroscopy in herbarium-based research.
 Our goal is to enable high-quality, interoperable, and scalable digitization of spectral data from preserved plant specimens for use in ecology, evolution, systematics, and conservation.

-The working group includes participants from biodiversity collections, research institutions, and data infrastructures worldwide.
+The working group includes participants representing biodiversity collections  and academic institutions worldwide.

 ---